 Intro

-She was there in 1934 when Miss Rufo was in Qadian, and when the Khalifa took lots of women down to river Beas and touched them sexually in the open river area.
-She disappears in Ahmadiyya history after 1934.
+She might have been there in 1934 when Miss Rufo was in Qadian, and when the Khalifa took lots of women down to river Beas and touched them sexually in the open river area.
+She disappears in Ahmadiyya literature after 1933.

 _____________________________________________________________________________________________